Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: System Model

 To formulate our objective, we note that by \ref{itm:Val}, we are interested in recovering a discrete representation of the viral load.
-We thus define the discretization mapping $Q:\mySet{R}_{+}\mapsto \Qset$, where $\Qset$ is a finite set containing the possible decisions.
-Our goal is thus to design an algorithm which maps the \ac{pcr} measurements $\myVec{y}$ into an estimate of the discretized viral loads, denoted by $\hat{\myVec{x}}\in\mySet{Q}^{\Ninputs}$, for the objective of minimizing the error probability, defined as
+We thus define the discretization mapping $Q:\mySet{R}_{+}\mapsto \Qset$, where $\Qset$ is a finite set containing the possible decisions, e.g., $\Qset = \{no, low, med, high\}$.
+The decision regions are defined by the pre-specified thresholds $\tau_1,\ldots, \tau_{|\Qset|-1}$, such that a value not larger than $\tau_1$ is treated and not infected, while, e.g., a value in the range $(\tau_1,\tau_2]$ is treated as a low level of infection.
+Our goal is thus to design an algorithm which maps the \ac{pcr} measurements $\myVec{y}$ into an estimate of the discretized viral loads, denoted by $\hat{\myVec{x}}\in\mySet{Q}^{\Ninputs}$.
+We wish to minimize the error probability, defined as

 The fact that $\hat{\myVec{x}}$ is obtained directly from $\myVec{y}$ indicates that the algorithm operates in a one-shot fashion, as required in \ref{itm:OneShot}.
+By \ref{itm:sparsity}, we have prior knowledge of a reliable upper bound on the number of infected patients $\Nsparse$.
+Such a bound is often obtained by pooling asymptomatic subjects, for which the infection ratio is typically low, on the order of $1\%$ \cite{shental2020efficient}.
+When $\Nsparse$ is not known or the given bound is expected to be loose, one of the methods proposed in the \ac{gt} literature to approximate this number within $\bigo{\log n}$ tests can be used, e.g.,~\cite{damaschke2010competitive,damaschke2010bounds}.

-To conclude, for the subset of infected items, of size $\Nsparse$, from $\Ninputs$, the goal in multi-level pooled COVID-19 tests is to design an $\Noutputs\times \Ninputs$ one-shot measurement matrix which guarantees that at most $\Nlimit$ subjects are mixed in each pool-test and a recovery algorithm, such that by observing $\myVec{z}$ we can identify the subset of infected items and their discrete representation of the viral load.
+To summarize, for the subset of $\Nsparse$ infected items of a total of $\Ninputs$ inspected patients, the goal in multi-level pooled testing is to design an $\Noutputs\times \Ninputs$ one-shot pooling pattern $\myMat{A}$ and a corresponding recovery algorithm for reconstructing $\hat{\myVec{x}}$ from $\myVec{y}$.
+The measurement matrix should guarantee that at most $\Nlimit$ subjects are mixed in each pool-test.
+We aim to identify the subset of infected items and their discrete representation of the viral load using the recovery algorithm \off{, from the observed vector $\myVec{y}$.}from $\myVec{y}$.